suit-wg/suit-report/draft-ietf-suit-report.md

 8 | Text Elements | {{capabilities}}
 9 | Component Text Elements | {{capabilities}}

-#  Security Considerations {#seccons}
+#  Security Considerations {#seccons

-There are two aspects to the security considerations for SUIT\_Reports: authenticity and confidentiality.
-SUIT\_Reports must have guaranteed authenticity for them to be useful.
-Several options are available to ensure the authenticity of a SUIT\_Report.
-The report MAY be bundled as the payload of a cryptographic container as described in {{container}}. communicated over a secure transport.
-It may also be communicated as part of an existing authenticated protocol, such as within an EAT token.
-Ideally, the SUIT\_Report SHOULD be communicated as part of an attestation flow, such as within an EAT token, since this proves the authenticity of the environment (hardware, software, or both) in which the SUIT\_Report was generated.

-The SUIT\_Report MAY require confidentiality as well.
-A SUIT\_Report could potentially reveal confidential information about the kinds of device that a particular user has.
-It could also reveal confidential information about intellectual property contained in a device.
-Where these concerns are relevant, the SUIT\_Report MUST be encrypted, for example using a COSE\_Encrypt as described in {{container}}, or by using secure transport.
-When reporting failures, particularly in the cryptographic primitives, reporting can increase an attacker's insight into exploitable weaknesses and vulnerabilities.
-Therefore, SUIT\_Reports SHOULD be encrypted wherever possible.
+The SUIT\_Report serves four primary security objectives:

+- Validated Identity
+- Integrity
+- Replay protection
+- Confidentiality

+The mechanisms for achieving these protections are outlined in {{container}}.

+Ideally, a SUIT\_Report SHOULD be conveyed as part of a remote attestation procedure, such as embeding it in EAT tokens that represent RATS conceptual messages.
+This approach ensures that the SUIT\_Report is cryptographically bound to the environment (hardware, software, or both) in which it was generated, thereby strengthening its authenticity.

+A SUIT\_Report may disclose sensitive information about the device on which it were produced.
+In such cases, the SUIT\_Report MUST be encrypted, as specified in
+{{container}}.

+Furthermore, failure reports, particularly those involving cryptographic operations, can unintentionally reveal insights into system weaknesses or vulnerabilities.
+As such, SUIT\_Reports SHOULD be encrypted whenever possible, to minimize the risk of information leakage.

-There are also operational considerations that intersect with these security considerations.
-In situations where the SUIT\_Report is encrypted as an element of a message within another protocol, care must be taken to ensure that this does not leak information and that the principle of least privilege is respected.
-For example, in an EAT-based attestation workflow, the Verifier often will not need the full SUIT\_Report.
-Similarly, the Relying Party may also not need the SUIT\_Report.
+In addition to these core security requirements, operational considerations must be taken into account.
+When a SUIT\_Report is included within another protocol message (e.g., inside an encrypted EAT), care must be taken to avoid inadvertently leaking information and to uphold the principle of least privilege.
+For example, in many EAT-based remote attestation flows, the Verifier may not require the full SUIT\_Report.
+Similarly, the Relying Party might not need access to it either.

-To enable the principle of least privilege in this and similar scenarios, the SUIT\_Report should be independently encrypted even if the EAT token or encrypted transport that contains it is also encrypted.
+To support least-privilege access, the SUIT\_Report should be independently encrypted, even when the transport or enclosing token is also encrypted.
+This layered encryption ensures that only authorized entities can access the contents of the SUIT\_Report.

-In contrast, however, there are scenarios where the EAT Verifier consumes the SUIT\_Report and translates it into one or more other EAT claims.
-For example, a SUIT\_Report that shows a particular digest was matched using an suit-condition-image can be translated into a EAT measres (Measurement Results) claim.
-In this scenario, the Verifier must have access to the full SUIT\_Report.
+In other scenarios, the EAT Verifier might require full access to a SUIT\_Report.
+For example, the SUIT\_Report must be accessible in its entirety for the EAT Verifier to extract or convert the SUIT\_Report content into specific EAT claims, such as `measres` (Measurement Results).
+A typical case involves translating a successful `suit-condition-image` check into a digest-based claim within the EAT.

+When applying cryptographic protection to the SUIT\_Report, the same algorithm profile used for the corresponding SUIT manifest SHOULD be reused.
+The available algorithm profiles are detailed in {{I-D.ietf-suit-mti}}.
+If using the same profile is not feasible (e.g., due to constraints imposed by `suit-sha256-hsslms-a256kw-a256ctr`), then a profile offering comparable security strength SHOULD be selected—for instance, `suit-sha256-esp256-ecdh-a128ctr`.

+In exceptional cases, if no suitable profile can be applied, the necessity of disabling a SUIT\_Report functionality altogether might arise.

 #  Acknowledgements